fauxtix/PropertyManagerFL/README-EN.md

 The same goes for the wording of the various letters sent to tenants, as each country may have different templates/rules to apply, which will have to be adapted accordingly.
 It's a simple process to carry out:
-1. Use Winword to open each template document used in the application (templates / dotx), stored in the [documents folder] (https://github.com/fauxtix/PropertyManagerFL/tree/master/PropertyManagerFL.Api/Reports/Docs);
+1. Use Winword to open each template document used in the application (templates / dotx), stored in the [documents folder](https://github.com/fauxtix/PropertyManagerFL/tree/master/PropertyManagerFL.Api/Reports/Docs);
 2. Copy its text, and use a translator (Google, DeepL, ...) to adapt it to your needs;
 3. Copy the translated text and replace the text in the letter (safeguarding the placeholders of variable fields);
 4. Finish the process by saving the updated documents (overwriting the existing ones).